Floodplain Information and Management

 Alternate Development Scenarios.
 Analyzes various hypothetical development scenarios that may occur and their impact on numerous factors including flooding, water demand and infrastructure.

-Draft Version of Floodplain Management Plan.
+Final Version of Floodplain Management Plan.
 Supporting documents for the Floodplain Managements Plan are available by clicking on this link.
-(Please note that this document is over 30 MB) If you would like to provide written comments, please email them to AransasCountyFMP@gmail.com.
-If you do not have email, or would prefer to provide comments in a different manner, please call Karen Bareford at (361) 825-3332.
-The deadline for comments is June 9, 2017.
+(Please note that this document is over 30 MB) If you have any questions or comments about this plan, please contact Amanda Torres at (361) 790-1125 or email@example.com